 - RDFa, “An HTML5 extension that supports linked data by introducing HTML tag attributes to the user-visible content that you want to describe for search engines.”

 If you’re not familiar with HTML, effectively adding structured data to your website is a big learning curve.
 Modern Content Management Systems like WordPress try to do much of this work for you.
 SEO plugins like Yoast also provide a helping hand.

 To learn more about the various formats, explore Google Search’s Guide.

-Another useful tool is Google’s Structured Data Testing Tool, which allows users to search their domain to identify any rich results generated by structured data.
+Another useful tool is Google’s Structured Data Testing Tool.
+This tool enables you to test any web page for correctly formatted structured data.

 Check out Google’s Structured Data Walkthrough for clear instructions on how to upload and start implementing this on your site.

 Leave it to the experts.

 Confused by structured data or don’t have the time to implement it to your website?